 15.1.
 The collective redundancy consultation requirements are currently triggered when an employer is proposing more than 20 redundancies at one establishment within a 90 day period.
 If the affected employees were spread across a number of sites, it was only the number of employees at each individual site which would trigger the requirement to collectively consult.

 15.4.
-The government will also increase the maximum period of the protective award available for failure to collectively consult from 90 days’ pay to 180 days’ pay.
+With effect from April 2026 the government will also increase the maximum period of the protective award available for failure to collectively consult from 90 days’ pay to 180 days’ pay per effected employee.

 Limited access modeSorry, you need to be an HR Protect client to access this content.